-Course title & Code Credits Credit distribution of the course Eligibility criteria Pre-requisite of the course Lecture Tutorial Practical/ Practice (if any) BP-DSE09: 4 3 0 1 NIL NA INFECTION AND IMMUNITY
+Course title & Code Credits Eligibility criteria Pre-requisite of the course

+Lecture Tutorial Practical/ (if any)

+Practice

+BP-DSE09: 4 3 0 1 NIL NA

+INFECTION AND IMMUNITY

 - The major objective of the course is to make students understand the basic concepts of infection establishment and immune activation by the host in response to such an insult. - To make students understand the basic concepts of innate and adaptive immunity, hostpathogen interaction, and the concept of prevention of infections through vaccines. - To make students learn the techniques used to perform research in the field of basic immunology, immunotechnology, and immunodiagnostics.